Madhupur (community development block): Geography

 Madhupur, the eponymous CD block headquarters, is located at 24°17′36″N 86°38′25″E.

 It is located 29 km from Deoghar, the district headquarters.

 Deoghar district, a plateau region, is broadly divided into two sub-micro regions – the Dumka-Godda Uplands and Deoghar Uplands.
 The Dumka-Godda Uplands covers the north-eastern portion of the district.
 It has an elevation of 753 m above mean sea level.
 The Deoghar Uplands covers the south-western portion of the district.

-There are some isolated peaks in the district – Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road and some more.
+There are some isolated peaks in the district, including Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, as well as Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road.

 Madhupur CD block is bounded by Devipur CD block on the north, Sarath CD block on the east, Karan and Margomunda CD blocks on the south, and Bengabad CD block on the west.

 Madhupur CD block has an area of 253.59 km2.
 Madhupur police station serves this block.
 Headquarters of this CD block is at Madhupur.

 Gram panchayats in Madhupur CD block are: Baranarayanpur, Berwa, Burhai, Charpa, Dalha, Darwe, Dhamani, Gariya, Ghagharjori, Gonaiya, Govindpur, Jamani, Jawagudi, Misarna, Pasiya, Pathljor, Patwabad, Saptar, Siktya, Suggapahari and Udaypura.